coralproject/design/personas.md

 #### Journey Map and Mental Models
-Still needs to be done.
+TODO: Still needs to be done.